Aleph-Alpha/pharia-engine/doc/src/skills-development.md

 1. Create a `skills` folder

-For local skill development you need a folder that serves as a skill registry to store all compiled skills.
+For local skill development, you need a folder that serves as a skill registry to store all compiled skills.

 ```shell
     # create the local skills folder
     mkdir skills
 ```

-All skills in this folder are exposed in the namespace "local".
+All skills in this folder are exposed in the namespace "dev".
 Any changes in this folder will be picked up by the Pharia Kernel automatically.
+The `operator-config.toml` and `namespace.toml` should not be provided.

 2. Start the container: